 - learn job-specific skills

-- study for a work-based qualification during their working week, eg at a college or training organisation
+- study for a work-based qualification during their working week (for example, at a college or training organisation)

 Hiring your apprentice

 There are several steps to taking on an apprentice.

-Check the apprenticeships framework for an apprenticeship in your industry and at a suitable level.
+Choose an apprenticeships framework or standard for an apprenticeship in your industry and at a suitable level.

 Advertise your apprenticeship - your training organisation will do this for you through the find an apprenticeship service.

 Select your apprentice and make an apprenticeship agreement with them.

 You can use an apprenticeship training agency if you want to employ an apprentice without the responsibility for running the apprenticeship scheme.

 How long it lasts

 Apprenticeships must last for at least a year.
 They can last up to 5 years depending on the level of qualification the apprentice is studying for.